cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 :::info

-Currently, the steps for this deployment mode are on the way.
+The steps for this deployment mode are on the way.
 Please keep watching.

 :::